-A car is great if you’re planning a road trip around the Yucatan, so I suggest you should at least consider this option.
+A car is also a great option for a road trip around the Yucatan, so I suggest you should at least consider it.
 Trust me, you won’t regret it.

-Be careful at gas stations as there’s no self service.
-If you pay in cash, say the amount you are handing over!
+Be careful at gas stations as there’s no self-service.
+While it’s convenient, if you pay in cash, say the amount you are handing over!
 Some attendants will try to convince you it was a smaller denomination than it really was.
 It’s a common scam.

-There are numerous local shops in town on Avenida Tulum (main street in town) where you can rent bicycles.
-In Tulum everyone rides bikes all the time, as it’s a very eco place.
+There are numerous local shops in town on Avenida Tulum (the main street in town) where you can rent bicycles.
+In Tulum, everyone rides bikes all the time, as it’s a very eco place.